Solrikk/AstraVi/README.md

 -----------------

-# AstraVi 🔍
+# Pinspire 🔍

-**AstraVi** is a powerful web application designed to help users find visually similar images to the one they upload.
-Utilizing advanced AI technology, AstraVi ensures high accuracy and fast results.
-Whether you are looking to find similar artwork, products, or any other type of image, AstraVi is here to assist you.
+**Pinspire** is a powerful web application designed to help users find visually similar images to the one they upload.
+Utilizing advanced AI technology, Pinspire ensures high accuracy and fast results.
+Whether you are looking to find similar artwork, products, or any other type of image, Pinspire is here to assist you.

 ## Features